 Child Safe Scissors

-This craft takes quite a lot of prep from the adult if it is going to be enjoyed by preschoolers (ages 3 & 4.)
-I think Kindergartners and 1st graders could do this easily themselves.
+This craft takes quite a lot of preparation from the adult in charge if it is going to be enjoyed by preschoolers (ages 3 & 4.)
+Kindergartners and 1st graders should be able to do this craft easily themselves.
 (Let me know, teachers!)

 - Print the Rainbow Fish Printable (link below) onto light blue cardstock.
-One copy will be your pattern.
-The other will be for the actual picture.
-I always do an example for my children to see so that they know what the goal is.
-I LOVE how childlike they turn out.
-I would be disappointed if they did look just like mine.
+I always make a sample for my children to see so that they know what the goal is.

 - Cut out the pattern.
-You will want the tail to be one piece and the face to be another.
+You will want the fish’s tail to be one piece and the face to be another.
 Also cut out the upper fin and the two bottom fins.
 I laid them on red paper and cut them out to glue onto the fish on the actual picture.
 Glue them on to get that part out of the way.

-- Print out circles onto various colors of paper.
+- Fish Gills: print circles onto various colors of paper.
 They will be the gills.
 I used a pop bottle cap as a pattern to trace around for my first one and that became the pattern for the rest.
-Cut them out and cut them in half.
+Cut them out and then cut each circle in half.
 They will be glued on in layers, overlapping each other.
 Start at the back and layer them to the front.

 - Print some pictures of “sea weed” onto green paper.
 Just go to Google and click images.
 Then search “sea weed + clip art” and you will find a host of possibilities.
 Copy and paste the images onto a document, print and cut them out.